erasmus-without-paper/ewp-specs-api-imobility-tors/README.md

 Request parameters
 ------------------

-Parameters MUST be provided either in a query string (for GET requests), or in the `application/x-www-form-urlencoded` format (for POST requests).
+Parameters MUST be provided in the regular `application/x-www-form-urlencoded` format.

+### `receiving_hei_id` (required)

+An identifier of the institution which was the receiving part of all the mobilities provided via `mobility_id` parameters.
+This parameter MUST be required by the server even if it covers only a single institution.

 ### `mobility_id` (repeatable, required)

-A list of Outgoing Mobility identifiers (max `<max-ids>` items) - IDs of Outgoing Mobility objects for which the client wants to retrieve corresponding Transcripts of Records.
+A list of Outgoing Mobility identifiers (max `<max-mobility-ids>` items) - IDs of Outgoing Mobility objects for which the client wants to retrieve corresponding Transcripts of Records.
+All of these mobilities should be connected to the receiving HEI provided in the `receiving_hei_id` parameter (otherwise, they will be ignored).

 This parameter is *repeatable*, so the request MAY contain multiple occurrences of it.
-The server MUST specify the maximum length of this list in its manifest file (see `<max-ids>` element in [manifest-entry.xsd] (manifest-entry.xsd) file).
-Clients MUST be prepared that this number may be just `1` (so, in some implementations, this parameter is not really repeatable).
+The server is REQUIRED to process all of them.

+Server implementers provide their own chosen value of `<max-mobility-ids>` via their manifest entry (see [manifest-entry.xsd](manifest-entry.xsd)).
+Clients SHOULD parse this value (or assume it's equal to `1`).

 Permissions